onRamp8/essays/beware_of_your_role.md

-# Beware of your role.
-How to stay relevant in a constantly changing world
+# How to stay relevant in a constantly changing world

 The world changes fast, its hard to keep up, especially over a sustained period of time.
 I became a productive member of society from university